abiquo/abiquo-chef-agent/README.md

 A simple boot time execution daemon that allow to execute the Chef configuration of an Abiquo virtual machine.

+***The Abiquo Chef agent is required to enable Chef bootstrap features for private cloud in Abiquo < 4.0.2.
+Starting from Abiquo 4.0.2 the Chef support is levegared with cloud-init and this agent is no longer required.***

 ## Installing

 Installation script currently targets only CentOS and Ubuntu operating systems.
 The script will install Chef and